ibm-cloud-docs/dr-automation-powervs/verify-events.md

 Administrators can view detailed records of the virtual server activities, including:

-- You can access a maximum of 100 events for the current and previous months in the IBM Cloud console.
+- You can access a maximum of 100 current events in the IBM Cloud console.

 - The DR automation displays notifications to keep you informed about important events such as deployment status, errors, or other operational updates.
 Notifications appear as pop-up messages on the screen with timestamp.